auth0/docs/articles/tokens/guides/id-token/validate-id-token.md

 ---
+title: Validate an ID Token
-description: Learn how to validate an ID Token.
+description: Understand how to validate an ID Token.
 toc: true
 topics:
   - tokens